 How do I control cracking?

 Concrete needs to be jointed to account for the shrinkage that will occur.
-Joint placement is determined by the thickness of the concrete.
+Joint placement is determined by the thickness of the concrete and controlling the stressed of inside and outside corners while also isolating the concrete from fixed materials.

 How long should I stay off my new concrete?

-A properly cured 4000 PSI mix should generate enough strength to drive on in seven days.
+A properly cured 4000 PSI mix should generate 70% of its compressive strength in seven days and should be strong enough for passenger vehicles to drive on.

 Will my concrete be stronger if I use wire mesh reinforcing?

 No. Wire mesh reinforcing does nothing to make the concrete stronger.
-The wire mesh reinforcing will keep cracks from opening up once a crack has occurred.
+The wire mesh reinforcing will help to control shrinkage and tensile cracks from opening up once a crack has occurred.

 What is the purpose of the fiber reinforcing now being used by many customers?

-Intermixing millions of synthetic fibers into a cubic yard of concrete is meant to reduce or absorb micro-cracking that takes place when concrete begins to "set."
-If micro-cracking is reduced or eliminated in the first few hours after placement, cracking may never take place.
+Intermixing millions of synthetic fibers into a cubic yard of concrete is meant to reduce or absorb micro-cracking that takes place when concrete begins to “set.”
+If micro-cracking is reduced or eliminated in the first few hours after placement, shrinkage control & cracking is greatly reduced.

 What does it mean to cure concrete?